c-sanders/AutoconfMacro-BisonSkeleton/README.md

 The purpose of this macro, is to enable the GNU Autotools to ascertain if a GNU Bison Skeleton file should be used for the configuration and building of a particular project.
 In the case where a Skeleton file should be used, the name of the desired Skeleton file can be passed as an argument to this macro.

-If it is ascertained that a Skeleton file should indeed be used, and the name of it has been specified, then the ```AX_BISON_SKELETON``` macro will set an environment variable called ```BISON_SKELETON``` with the name of the Skeleton file which should be used by the project.
+If it is ascertained that a Skeleton file should indeed be used, and the name of one has been specified, then the ```AX_BISON_SKELETON``` macro will set an environment variable called ```BISON_SKELETON``` with the name of the Skeleton file which should be used by the project.

 ### 3) GNU Bison Skeleton files